zbirenbaum/SealFaceRecognition/README.md

 3. Go to your SealNet workspace by running
 `cd /data/kingram_workspace/SealFaceRecognition`
 4. Checking for the latest version of the software by running `git pull`
-5. If you need to upload new data, check step 3 of Setting up SEALNET for new user.
+5. **[ONLY DO THIS STEP IF YOU ARE TRAINING WITH NEW DATA]** Run `sh ./clean.sh` and then check step 3 of Setting up SEALNET for new user to upload new training and probe photos.
 6. Activate your virtual environment by running `source ./py37/bin/activate`.
 7. Run `source ../cuda.sh`